mbianchidev/clickhouse-demo/README.md

 Follow through with [this presentation](https://docs.google.com/presentation/d/1kLC60nBMNH2SHYAo09MtEHgNK779K7vk_QXMW3zecOE/edit#slide=id.p1).

-_Disclaimer: I'm not endorsed or paid by ClickHouse Inc. or Altinity - at the time of drafting of this repo I hold the ambassadorship for Civo Cloud, allowing me to test software on clusters I can spin up, provided by Civo for free._
+_Disclaimer: I'm not endorsed or paid by ClickHouse Inc. or Altinity - at the time of drafting of this repo I hold the ambassadorship for Civo Cloud, allowing me to test software on clusters I can spin up, provided by Civo with free credits._

 ## Prerequisites